jameshfisher/jameshfisher.com/_posts/2017-09-11-service-worker-hello-world.md

 ---
 title: Service worker hello world
 tags: []
+summary: >-
+  A service worker that responds to a "ping" message with "pong", and a client-side script that registers the service worker and sends it the "ping" message.
 ---

 The following service worker gets a ping message and responds to it with "pong":